Updated 2026 Regulations Airbnb Booking.com

 • Fines: From €100 (minor infractions) up to €600,000 (very serious offenses)

-Last updated: February 4, 2026.
+Last updated: February 10, 2026.
 This guide covers all 17 regional regulatory frameworks and explains how to document compliance with forensic evidence.

 Alert: High Penalties in 2026

-Fines for vacation rentals without a license can reach up to €600,000 in regions such as Catalonia and the Balearic Islands.
+Fines for vacation rentals without a licence can reach up to €600,000 in regions such as Catalonia and the Balearic Islands.
 Homeowners associations can restrict tourist apartments with a 3/5 majority vote (Organic Law 1/2025).
 Guest registration on SES.HOSPEDAJES is mandatory with expanded data fields under Royal Decree 933/2021.

 3 Critical Things You Need to Know